 \section{An autonomous equation for the two-point correlation function}

-As we faced an absentee "Sunset" diagram’s contribution, in this Section we go beyond the Hartree-Fock approximation.
+As we faced an absentee "Sunset" diagram contribution, in this section we go beyond the Hartree{--}Fock (or Gaussian) approximation.
 Here, we construct through the known perturbative series an autonomous first-order differential equation.
-The solution of such an equation is the non-analytic on the self-interaction coupling constant $\lambda$ while providing the correct perturbative series up to $O(\lambda^3)$, including the "Sunset" diagram.
+The solution of such an equation is the non-analytic in the self-interaction coupling constant $\lambda$ while providing the correct perturbative series up to $O(\lambda^3)$, including the "Sunset" diagram.
 Previously, an autonomous equation for a massless scalar field in de Sitter space was elaborated in~\cite{2020PhRvD.102f5010K}, and we follow that~spirit.

 The idea is to get an equation such that its expanded solution reproduces the correct perturbative series up to the two-loop level.
-We will rely on our outcomes from Section~\ref{Y-F_chapter}, i.e., series~\eqref{TwoPoint_equal_times_full_series}.
+We will rely on our outcomes from section~\ref{Y-F_chapter}, i.e., series~\eqref{TwoPoint_equal_times_full_series}.
 At the tree level from~\eqref{TwoPoint_equal_times_full_series} one has

-This tree-level expression above is a solution to the following autonomous equation: One can take the time derivatives from both l.h.s.~and~r.h.s.~\eqref{aut_zero_sol} and extract the exponent through $f(t) $ to establish that.
+This tree-level expression above is a solution to the following autonomous equation: One takes the time derivatives from both l.h.s.~and~r.h.s. of~\eqref{aut_zero_sol} and extract the exponent through $f(t) $ to establish that.

 Hereafter, we repeat this prescription in order to find an autonomous equation at the one-loop level.
-We displace the function in~\eqref{aut_zero_eq} with $f(t) =\bigl\langle \phi^2 \left(t\right) \bigr\rangle$, taken up to linear order on a self-interaction coupling constant $\lambda$.
-In that case, comparing again l.h.s. and~r.h.s.~\eqref{aut_zero_sol}, the correcting term $\Delta f_1 (t) $ needs to be added
+We replace the function in~\eqref{aut_zero_eq} with $f(t) =\bigl\langle \phi^2 \left(t\right) \bigr\rangle$, taken up to linear order with respect to the self-interaction coupling constant $\lambda$.
+In that case, comparing again l.h.s. and~r.h.s. of~\eqref{aut_zero_sol}, the correcting term $\Delta f_1 (t) $ needs to be added

-As expected, we already know what this equation resembles: that is~\eqref{HFA_equation} in the Hartree-Fock approximation above, and the solution to such an autonomous equation is~\eqref{Hartree_Fock_solution}.
+As expected, we already know what this equation is: that is~\eqref{HFA_equation} in the Hartree{--}Fock approximation above, and the solution to such an autonomous equation is~\eqref{Hartree_Fock_solution}.

 Proceeding with that routine, one is also able to find the correction term for the two-loop level, namely,

 This autonomous equation above in the massless limit reduces to its analog from the preceding paper~\cite{2020PhRvD.102f5010K}: